chan34kelvin/Tank_Game-Project/README.md

 ## Pre-Requisites
 This game requires Java to run, have the latest Java installed and the latest Intellij Community IDE Version.

+## To Play Game Directly

+Go to jar folder and open the jar inside, it contains the game and is ready to play.

+**Skip steps below if it works.
+Else the steps below can help you make it work.
+Game Controls below**

 ## Steps when IDE installed

 - Open IDE, go to file on the upper left and open the repo you just cloned.